pschool-in/curriculum/content/grammar/new-topics/idioms.md

 # Proverbs

 ## objectives
+1.To be able to understand that proverb uses a figurative language ( words or phrases that doesn't have a liertal meaning) to express a feeling or an idea.
+2. To know that proverbs in general convey the cultural beliefs.

 ### Reading Notes
 A proverb is a small saying that is generally used in conversation to convey a general truth about a person or the situation.
 They are mostly used by adults in daily conversations.